 Note Azure Data Studio allows you to back up into either

 .dacpac format.
 These are the two primary types of export file.
 The difference is that a bacpac includes the schema and data from the database while the dacpac contains only the schema not the data.
+I did an backup on 3/21/2021 by exporting the .bacpac file from my production database, it took only 2 minutes and exported file is 172k.

 With the bacpac file I can then import it through SSMS to my local server, yes for this step you need SSMS, the SQL Server Import extension is for copying data from a flat file (.csv, .txt, .json) to a SQL Server table.
 The import is straight forward, after which I can simply change my project connection string and run my app against this new database with production data.